You cannot copy content of this website, your IP is being recorded

 Carpal Tunnel Syndrome — Affecting 7.8 percent of American workers, carpal tunnel syndrome is one of the most common wrist conditions in the United States.
 In most cases, it results from dysfunction of one of the nerves in the wrist, and can cause pain, tenderness, discomfort and limited range of motion.

-Wrist Fracture — A wrist fracture is a common orthopedic injury and occurs when one of the bones in the wrist breaks.
-It is more common in people with osteoporosis, as this condition is marked by bone weakness and lack of bone density.
+Wrist Fracture — A wrist fracture is a common orthopedic condition that occurs when one of the bones in the wrist breaks.
+It is more common in individuals with osteoporosis, a condition characterized by weakened bones and reduced bone density.
+This condition makes the bones more susceptible to breaks, especially with minor stress or strain.
+Proper treatment and management are crucial to ensure recovery and prevent further complications.

 Arthritis — There are a few different types of arthritis that may affect the wrist, including rheumatoid arthritis (RA), gout arthritis, osteoarthritis (OA) and septic bacterial arthritis.